JS-RML/high_speed_scooping/README.md

 <img src="media/hss_process.jpg" width="800">
 </p>

-- **Initial Configuration (t = 0s)**: The arm moves the gripper such that it is placed above the object to pick.
+- **Initial Configuration (t = 0s)**: The arm carries the gripper such that it is placed above the object to pick.
 The gripper is oriented such that the thumb's face forms a desired nonzero angle of attack (less than 90 degrees) with the ground surface. *Mark the angle of attack in the figure*
-- **t = 0.75s**: The arm accelerates towards the surface where the height is unknown.
+- **Approach (t = 0.75s)**: The gripper is moved towards the ground surface, whose height does not need to be known.
-- **t = 1.15s**: The BLDC motors detect the collision through the digit's linkages and the program triggers the deceleration to stop the arm hitting to the surface.
+- **Interaction with the Environment (t = 1.15s)**: The BLDC motors detect the collision through the digit's linkages and the program triggers the deceleration to stop the arm hitting to the surface.
 Both digits are commanded to close simultaneously with increased stiffness (proportional gain of the motor's position control loop).
 - **t = 1.20s**: The finger presses on the object while the thumb slides along the surface and penetrates below the object.
 - **t = 1.27s**: The arm reaches zero velocity and accelerates upward.
 Meanwhile, the stiffness of the fingers increases for the second time to secure the grasp.
 - **t = 1.48s**: The arm lifts up from the surface to complete the task.